Review: ‘Late Fame,’ starring Willem Dafoe, Greta Lee and Edmund Donovan

 It just so happens that Thomas’ boss Herr Knock (played by Simon McBurney) has an offer that Thomas can’t refuse: Go to Transylvania and get the wealthy Count Orlok (played by Bill Skarsgård) as a client.
 Herr Knock tells Thomas: “Secure the count, and you will secure your position in the firm.”
 Herr Knock also says that Count Orlok, who is “too ill” to travel, has insisted that an agent visit Count Orlok “in the flesh.”
 Thomas needs this type of job promotion, so he takes the assignment with almost no hesitation.

 The assignment requires a trip away from home for about six weeks.
-Thomas stays with Friedrich Harding (played by Aaron Taylor-Johnson) and his wife Anna Harding (played by Emma Corrin), who are happily married with two daughters: Louise Harding (played by Milena Konstantinova), who’s about 6 or 7, and Clara Harding (played by Adéla Hesová), who’s about 4 or 5.
+Thomas stays with friends Friedrich Harding (played by Aaron Taylor-Johnson) and his wife Anna Harding (played by Emma Corrin), who are happily married with two daughters: Louise Harding (played by Milena Konstantinova), who’s about 6 or 7, and Clara Harding (played by Adéla Hesová), who’s about 4 or 5.

 Friedrich is a wealthy ship merchant.
 Anna is pregnant with their third child.
 Their family doctor and trusted friend Dr. Wilhelm Sievers (played by Ralph Ineson) plays an important part in the story, when Ellen eventually comes to stay with the Harding family too, and all hell starts to break loose in the last third of the movie.

 “Nosferatu” doesn’t waste time in telling Count Orlokf’s primary goal: It’s revealed within the first 15 minutes of the movie that ever since Ellen was a child, she’s been having dreams of this mysterious vampire hunting her down so he can take her as his bride.
 The main flaw with “Nosferatu” is that it takes an almost excruciatingly long time in the movie for Count Orlok to even begin this hunt, even though it doesn’t take long for Count Orlok to come into contact with Ellen’s husband Thomas.
-It should come as no surprise that Thomas’s visit to Count Orlok is a setup to get Thomas into Count Orlok’s lair.
+It should come as no surprise that Thomas’ visit to Count Orlok is a setup to get Thomas into Count Orlok’s lair.

 And there are many times a viewer might wonder, “Where is Count Orlok?
 Ellen isn’t that hard to find.
 Does he need a map?”
-The movie tends to over-rely on jump scare scenes where it’s revealed that was shown was really someone having a nightmare.
+The movie tends to over-rely on jump scare scenes where it’s revealed that what was shown was really someone having a nightmare.
 But then, the movie also hints this nightmare could have been a sleepwalking episode.

 “Nosferatu” is at its best in scenes with eccentric Professor Albin Eberhart von Franz (played by Willem Dafoe), an occult expert who is recruited by Dr. Sievers to help investigate some of the chaos that’s happening.
 For a long time, Friedrich remains staunchly skeptical that there are supernatural reasons for Ellen’s visions and other terrible things that start happening in the household.
 And you can easily predict what can happen to a skeptical character in a supernatural horror movie.